opentdf/otdfctl/docs/man/policy/kas-grants/unassign.md

 ---
-title: Remove a grant
+title: Unassign a grant

 command:
-  name: remove
+  name: unassign
   aliases:
     - delete
-    - unassign
+    - remove
   description: Remove a grant assignment of a KAS to an Attribute Definition or Value
   flags:
     - name: attribute-id